pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Presentation.md

 ### Slide 3: What is Data Leakage?

-**Definition**: When information from outside the training dataset is used to create the model
+**Definition**: When information that would not be available at prediction time inadvertently influences the model during training, creating an illusion of high performance that disappears in real-world deployment

 **Two Common Sources of Leakage:**